Frequently Asked Questions for the Public

 The pharmacist should explain their actions to you and may refer you to another appropriate healthcare provider or service.

-For prescription medicines paid for by the patient, the price normally includes the cost price (the price the pharmacy pays for the medicines), plus a percentage mark-up and a dispensing fee.
+For prescription medicines paid for by the patient, the price may include a combination of the cost price (the price the pharmacy pays for the medicines), and/or a percentage mark-up, and/or a dispensing fee.

-The PSI does not have the power to control the price of medicines in pharmacies, but we believe that people have a right to information about the price of their medicines and this guidance about pricing transparency was given to pharmacists and pharmacies.
+The PSI does not have the power to control the price of medicines in pharmacies, but we believe that people have a right to information about the price they pay for their medicines.

 Yes, normally you can use a prescription that is written by a registered practitioner practising in another European Economic Area (EEA) Member State, if it meets certain legal requirements and that the type of medicine is available.